gena/g4g24-ee-python-app/README.md

 voila --Voila.tornado_settings="{'allow_origin': '*'}" ./notebooks/ee-viola-app.ipynb
 ```

-Notice, that we disable CORS to make sure that the app url redirected by Cloud Shell can be accessed.
+Notice that we disable CORS to make sure that the app URL redirected by Cloud Shell can be accessed.

-For local developmennt, the best is to run voila in a separate virtual environment.
-Create python virtual env and install dependencies in the following way:
+For local development, it is best to run voila in a separate virtual environment.
+Create a Python virtual environment and install dependencies in the following way:

 ```bash
 cd ./cloudshell_open/g4g24-ee-python-app